How to use Apple Pencil: The Ultimate Guide

 The Apple Pencil doesn't have a physical charge indicator or LED light on its cylindrical body; instead, you can check its current battery life on your currently-paired iPad Pro.

-- Swipe down from the iPad Pro's top bezel to invoke Notification Center.
+- Swipe down from the iPad Pro's top bezel to invoke Notification Center (or turn the iPad on to view the Lock screen).

 If you don't see the Batteries section, you may first need to tap Edit at the bottom of the Widgets area and tap the green Plus button next to Batteries to add it as an active widget.